chef-boneyard/railsconf2015-chef/README.md

 Our goal is to build the infrastructure required to run a [basic Rails application](https://github.com/nellshamrell/widgetworld).

+**NOTE**:  While we will be following a test-driven approach and the end result should work, we won't necessarily be following all of the best-practices for everything we build.

 ## Infrastructure Requirements

 The various requirements for our infrastructure include: